 - Type 2 diabetes

 Belly fat accumulates for a lot of reasons.
 Even skinny people can have belly fat, in particular the visceral fat I was talking about earlier.
-This bad-for-you fat tends to build up around the organs like the liver.
-Causes can be:
+This body fat tends to build up around the organs like the liver.

 - Trans fats: Packaged goods, for example, are often full of trans fats and that’s why when people switch to a clean-eating diet, they often lose weight.